Best Side Hustles for 2023

 The keys to selling on Etsy:

-- Get a mentor.
+• Get a mentor.
 One reason I offer business kits is because so many are clueless when it comes to starting up on Etsy and selling locally.
-I can help with that!
+Find someone who can guide you on your path.

 There are a million ideas I could share with you that have already been shared, so I didn't include them in the post but am going to do a list here to get you started, if you want to go down those rabbit holes. 🙂